DaveCaulfield/hangman/testing.md

 # TESTING
  - Python code validation was checked.
- - Game functionality was tested to ensure the gameworked as expected.
+ - Game functionality was tested to ensure the game worked as expected.
  - Menu validation and functionality was tested to ensure they worked as expected.
- - User input was tested to ensure it was valid input.
+ - User input was tested to ensure only valid input was accepted.
  - User feedback messages were tested to ensure correct messages were returned to the user.

   ## Python Validation